angular/angular/adev/src/app/editor/README.md

 #### [`AlertManager`](./alert-manager.service.ts)

-Manage the alerts displayed in the embedded editor, being the out of memory alert when multiple tabs are opened, and unsupported enviroments alerts.
+Manage the alerts displayed in the embedded editor, being the out of memory alert when multiple tabs are opened, and unsupported environments alerts.

 #### [`TypingsLoader`](./typings-loader.service.ts)